Parietal bone: Ossification

-The parietal bone is ossified in membrane from a single center, which appears at the parietal eminence about the eighth week of fetal life.
+The parietal bone is ossified in membrane from a single center, which appears at the parietal eminence about the eighth week of fetal development.

 Ossification gradually extends in a radial manner from the center toward the margins of the bone; the angles are consequently the parts last formed, and it is here that the fontanelles exist.

 Occasionally the parietal bone is divided into two parts, upper and lower, by an antero-posterior suture.

 In other animals

 In non-human vertebrates, the parietal bones typically form the rear or central part of the skull roof, lying behind the frontal bones.
 In many non-mammalian tetrapods, they are bordered to the rear by a pair of postparietal bones that may be solely in the roof of the skull, or slope downwards to contribute to the back of the skull, depending on the species.
-In the living tuatara, and many fossil species, a small opening, the parietal foramen, lies between the two parietal bones.
-This opening is the location of a third eye in the midline of the skull, which is much smaller than the two main eyes.
+In the living tuatara and some lizards, as well as in many fossil tetrapods, a small opening, the parietal foramen (also called the pineal foramen), is present between the two parietal bones at the midline of the skull.
+This opening is the location of the parietal eye (also called the pineal or third eye), which is much smaller than the two main eyes.